jasinco/KspModApp/README.md

 # KspModApp
-A commandline app to auto add mod to KSP
+A commandline app whcih can ley you add mods easily